 There are actually not as many choices as it seems.
-The best thing to do is figure out which symptoms are bothering you the worst, and make a choice based on that.
-In general, you want a 24-hour antihistamine daily, and then add-ons that target the symptoms you want them to.
+The best thing to do is figure out which symptoms are bothering you the most—and make a choice based on that.
+In general, you want a 24-hour antihistamine daily, and then add-ons that target the symptoms you need to address.
 If you explain your symptoms to your pharmacist, they can make a recommendation.

 Use a 24-hour antihistamine, then choose the right add-on medication to treat your symptoms.

 All allergy symptoms, regardless of what you are allergic to, are cause by the chemical histamine.
 Because of this, the first choice for any allergy is an anti-histamine.
 You should choose one of the three 24-hour antihistamine products; Claritin, Zyrtec, or Allegra.
 All of them are very similar, though one may work better for you.
 It's hard to guess which one that might be, so you may need to try them for yourself.